200803-java-devops/Project0-Aaron/README.md

-# Calendar and Scheduling App (awesome name incoming)
+# CLalendar - a command line calendar and scheduling app
 A simple Java CLI App that enables the user to schedule and track their schedule.

 The intended framework and scope of the project is still under development.